Chris Burdo writes with a pretty good question.

 With all of the cars headed the other way, one of our officials, Eddie Flamm, ran out the pit exit gate, grabbed the tank and hauled it into the pits.
 Then, in a fit of inspiration, I turned to the tower and gave the baseball umpire’s “safe” signal.
 Other roar of laughter from the grandstand.

 The second time came when a driver named Bill Kyser got hit in the rear in the intersection, with both cars at top speed, and it set him to barrel rolling, then going end-over-end.

-Steve Stubbs was out there with me at the time, and suddenly he and I were treated to the sight of a 1954 Ford about twelve feet of the ground, headed right at us.
+Steve Stubbs was out there with me at the time and suddenly he and I were treated to the sight of a 1954 Ford about 12 feet off the ground, headed right at us.
 Only one thing to do in a spot like that – bail out.